alttch/atasker/README.md

 execute specified tasks in a pool of workers.

-**atasker** method *background_task* solves the same problem but in slightly different way, providing priorities to the tasks, while *atasker* workers do absolutely different job:
+**atasker** method *background_task* solves the same problem but in slightly different way, adding priorities to the tasks, while *atasker* workers do absolutely different job:

 * in *concurrent.futures* worker is a pool member which executes the single